-Stay within drinking guidelines – try not to drink more than 14 units, which is six standard glasses of 13% wine or six pints of 4% beer, in any week
+Stay within the low-risk alcohol guidelines – try not to drink more than 14 units, which is six standard glasses of 13% wine or six pints of 4% beer, in any week

-Pace yourself – Drink Water – Help your body clear out the alcohol by drinking plenty of water or soft drinks between alcoholic drinks.
+Pace yourself and stay hydrated – Help your body clear out the alcohol by drinking plenty of water or soft drinks between alcoholic drinks.

-Stop the top-ups -Stop topping up your glass before its empty.
-This can help you to keep track of how much you’ve had!
+Stop the top-ups -Stop topping up your glass before it’s empty.

-Drink slowly – This gives your body – and more importantly your liver – time to metabolise and flush the toxins from your body.
+Drink slowly – This gives your body time to metabolize and flush the toxins from your body.

 Eat before drinking – Never drink on an empty stomach, drinking on an empty stomach floods your body with alcohol and forces your liver to work too hard.
 A healthy meal before you go out or start drinking, and snacks between drinks can help to slow down the absorption of alcohol, helping you stay in control